sahilarora31/FeedProvider/Feeds/ReadMe.md

-Steps to run :
+Steps to run the application:

-Pass valid file path as cmd arguments.
+Provide valid file path as cmd arguments in command prompt.

-Step1) Build project in Release mode
+1. Build project in Release mode.

-Step2) Go to bin\Release
+2. Go to bin\Release

-Step3) Run follwing on cmd-
+3. Run following on command prompt:

-SubmissionProvider.exe ".\input.txt"
+FeedProvider.exe ".\input.txt"